iDelTer/OneMediaBack/README.md

 THEMOVIEDB_TOKEN
 ```

+The token of TheMovieDB must be an access_token and not an API Token.

 You must create a database with the name you set up in the enviroment file `DB_DATABASE`.

 You need to generate a Laravel Key